jschleuss/django-projects/README.md

 Most of these things are small projects that are not guaranteed to work.
+Some are things mentioned in James Bennett's <a href="http://www.amazon.com/Practical-Django-Projects-Pratical/dp/1590599969">Practical Django Projects</a>.